microsoft/dotnet-framework-docker/eng/readme-templates/README.md

 {{if !IS_PRODUCT_FAMILY:# Full Tag Listing
 <!--End of generated tags-->

-*Tags not listed in the table above should be considered unsupported.*
+*Tags not listed in the table above are not unsupported.
+See the [Supported Tags Policy](https://github.com/microsoft/dotnet-framework-docker/blob/main/documentation/supported-tags.md).*

 {{if SHORT_REPO != "samples":# Version Compatibility